r3x3r/rubyslippers/README.md

 # rubyslippers
 Raspberry pi autossh bash auto-ssh script utilizing google spreadsheets.

-No outside ports are needed to be forwarded to client raspberry pi on remote network.
+No outside ports are needed to be forwarded to remote client raspberry pi on remote network.

 ----
 BsidesDFW 2019